danielsobrado/CCDAK-Exam-Questions/Schema-Registry/Questions1.md

    - The deserializer automatically retrieves the schema from the Schema Registry based on the schema ID included in the message.
    - This allows the consumer to deserialize messages from multiple topics or with different schemas without requiring explicit schema management in the consumer code.

-By leveraging Confluent Schema Registry and KafkaAvroDeserializer, Kafka consumers can benefit from automatic schema evolution, improved deserialization performance, and the ability to deserialize messages without prior knowledge of the schema.
+- B. leveraging Confluent Schema Registry and KafkaAvroDeserializer, Kafka consumers can benefit from automatic schema evolution, improved deserialization performance, and the ability to deserialize messages without prior knowledge of the schema.
 These features simplify the development and maintenance of Kafka consumers while ensuring data compatibility and efficiency.

 **Answer:** D